Only you know what your imagery means. However, I can help you to see patterns and themes in your art if you share enough information.

 * Dialoguing with Your Art - Option 2:

-1. When you look at you drawing/collage/painting, how does it make you feel?
+1. When you look at you drawing/collage/painting, what are your immediate intuitive impressions?

 2. What does this piece of art tell you about how you are feeling emotionally?